Ernie Young

 Ernest Wesley Young (born July 8, 1969) is an American former professional baseball outfielder and current coach for the United States national baseball team.
 He played in parts of eight seasons in Major League Baseball (MLB) for five different teams, primarily the Oakland Athletics.
 He also played one season in Japan for the Yokohama BayStars, and was a member of the United States' gold medal-winning baseball team at the 2000 Summer Olympics.
 As a player, Young was listed at 6 ft 1 in and 190 lb; he bats and throws right-handed.
+On July 19, 2013, he was inducted into the Buffalo Baseball Hall of Fame for his contributions during his time with the Buffalo Bisons.

 Playing career

 In his major league career, Young played in 288 games, had 179 hits, 27 home runs, 90 RBI, 10 stolen bases, and a .225 batting average.
 In 2000, he led the Triple-A Memphis Redbirds with 35 home runs (second in the entire St. Louis Cardinals organization to Jim Edmonds' 42) and 98 RBIs (third in the organization behind Troy Farnsworth with 113 and Edmonds with 108).
 On June 12, 2006, he hit his 300th career minor league home run.
 As a member of the Oakland Athletics, in a game against the Tigers, Young started a triple play with a leaping catch in center field.